Georgia city sued by fed-up residents over 'ridiculous' fines for chipped paint, driveway cracks

 “It was just absolutely horrifying for someone like me who never even had a detention in high school,” Brucker told Fox News on Wednesday.

 Brucker is part of an Institute for Justice (IJ) lawsuit against Doraville, a town of about 10,000 people just northwest of Atlanta.
-The lawsuit challenges the constitutionality of Doraville “usings its law enforcement and municipal court system for revenue generation.”
+The lawsuit challenges the constitutionality of Doraville “using its law enforcement and municipal court system for revenue generation.”

 The suit takes aim at the government's rampant fines over seemingly minor code infractions.
 About 25 percent of Doraville’s operating budget is reliant on fees and fines, according to IJ, a nonprofit law firm.
 From August 2016 to August 2017, it raked in about $3.8 million in fines, according to IJ's lawsuit.